|373SS||credit||2||2 seminar hours (45 min) of instruction per week, 32 to 42 hours of self-study||English||winter|

 STERNE, Jonathan.
 The Audible Past, Cultural Origins of Sound Reproduction.
 Durham, N.C: Duke Univ.
 Press, 2003.
 472 pages.
 ISBN 978-0822330134.

 Students will be evaluated according to their attendance – min.
-70%, participation, commitment and final essay.
+75%, participation in class, commitment to the subjects and final essay.

 room SF 3116